red/red/bridges/java/README.md

 On Unix:

-1. Compile the JNIdemo.reds script as a shared library:
+1. Compile the hello.red script as a shared library:

         >> do/args %red.r "-dlib -o %bridges/java/libhello %bridges/java/hello.red"